laurynas-s/spring-boot-assessment1/README.md

-#Spring Boot Fundamentals - Assessments
+# Spring Boot Fundamentals - Assessment 1, Assessment 2

 ## Assessment 1
 Create a class, that do sum of 2 numbers.
 Create a test, inject class into test class and verify sum method.